From 'Cheer' to 'Dancing with the Stars': Coach Monica Aldama on her crazy year

 "I’ve been practicing for a week and a half, and to be honest, I’ve never worked this hard in my life.
 I’ve learned so much in such little time, although I’m still working on that technique," Aldama posted as an update on her "Dancing with the Stars" involvement on Instagram last week.
 "I’m thankful for the opportunity to have this journey and I’m soaking in every bit of it."

-We chatted with Aldama, who grew up in and lives in Corsicana, Texas, where Navarro College is located, in March, just before the pandemic hit.
+We chatted with Aldama, who grew up in and lives in Corsicana, where Navarro College is located, just before the pandemic hit Texas in March.
 Below is an edited version of that interview.

 RELATED: Netflix’s ‘Cheer’ is the documentary that hard-working cheerleaders have long deserved

-Note: Editor's note: An earlier version of this story contained a photo of a shirt with the message "Be a Jerry," referring to "Cheer" cast member Jerry Harris.
-On Monday, USA Today reported that Harris is under investigation for allegedly soliciting sex from minors.
-Out of sensitivity, we have removed the photo from the story.